HITS-AIN/GPCC.jl/README.md

 Method `simulatetwolightcurves` can be used to simulate data in 2 arbitrary (non-physical) bands:
 ```
+using Plots # must be independently installed,alternative plotting packages may be used.
 using GPCC
 tobs, yobs, σobs, truedelays = simulatetwolightcurves() # output omitted

-# Plot data.
-# Plots.jl must be independently installed.
-# Alternative plotting packages may be used.
-using Plots
 scatter(tobs[1],yobs[1],grid=false,yerror=σobs[1], color="blue")
 scatter!(tobs[2],yobs[2],grid=false,yerror=σobs[2], color="orange")
 ```